filrak/vsf/docs/introduction.md

 Here is a set of high-level architectural rules that are meant to fulfill above requirements.
 Their main purpose is to make sure that project is easy to maintain, extend and every decision is reversable.

 - Project should have decoupled architecture to ensure that every of it's parts is encapsulated and communicates with outside world only via strictly declaired public API defined in core.
-Implementation details of given module shouldn't influence those APIs.
+Implementation details of given part shouldn't influence those APIs.
 - We should provide common interfaces for replaceable platform-specific parts to make it easier to maintain multiple platform integrations and learn Vue Storefront.
 - Additional complexity should be avoided whenever possible (especialy unnecesary abstractions for uncertain future goals)
 - Core package must be tree-shakeable.